Methodology

 BuyPointer is designed to help you make a timing decision, not just show a current price.
 The goal is to answer a simple question: does this look like a good time to buy?

-To do that, BuyPointer compares current observed pricing against recent tracked history and summarizes the result with a plain-language signal.
+To do that, BuyPointer compares the current price with recent tracked pricing context and summarizes the result with a plain-language signal.

 How price history is tracked